-Sometimes an overzealous Admin Tools configuration can result in accidentally blocking yourself, a Super User, from the site.
-Normally that would require you to rename the main.php file of Admin Tools' system plugin to unblock yourself.
-This can be rather daunting for novice site administrators.
+Sometimes your Admin Tools configuration can result in accidentally blocking yourself, a Super User, from the site.
+Normally that would require you to rename the provider.php file of Admin Tools' system plugin to unblock yourself.
+This can be rather stressful and complicated for some people.